Dmitry-White/Flip-This-Sheet/README.md

 ## Story
 "Alright, William.
 After years of severe training and learning you're finally ready for this important task!
 Get your brains working and apply all the knowledge that you've got on Operational Systems - especially, Bill, ESPECIALLY!!! on icons.
-So focus, soldier, cause it's not that easy-peasy as shooting fancy guns of yours, this is SERIOUS business!
+So focus, soldier, cause it's not that easy peasy as shooting fancy guns of yours, this is SERIOUS business!
 And keep in mind that there's a small-for-no-reason timer up above the game field, to keep your sweet as... well... to hurry you up a bit.
 So don't let your people down, they're counting on you!
 GO FLIP THAT SHEET!"

 ### Local Usage
 ```